 If you encounter a life event that might interrupt your participation in the Rollins Paralegal Certificate Program, please discuss the matter immediately with a student advisor.
 In the past, we have been able to work with students to arrange for future participation in the program at no extra charge.

 Is this program ABA "approved?"

-Rollins’ Paralegal Certificate Program is not ABA approved, nor are paralegal programs at most other major universities.
+Rollins’ Paralegal Studies Certificate is not ABA approved, nor are paralegal programs at most other major universities.
 Typically, ABA approved programs require approximately 2 years to complete because of the hourly requirements imposed by the ABA.
-Approximately 250 out of 1,200 paralegal programs nationwide are ABA approved and the majority are offered by smaller community colleges and technical schools for candidates with little college or work experience.
+Approximately 25% of paralegal programs nationwide are ABA approved and the majority are offered by smaller community colleges and technical schools for candidates with little college or work experience.

 Does ABA "approval" matter?

 The ABA does not formally “accredit” any paralegal program, but for a fee, the organization “approves” programs that meet certain standards.
 Most paralegal programs choose not to seek ABA “approval" because ABA “approval” is not a primary factor in most law firms’ decision to hire a paralegal.
 The reputation of the institution attended by the paralegal is often much more important.
 Rollins College is one of the state’s flagship institutions.

 Our program does not qualify for the Florida Bar Association credential.

 Will graduates be able to sit for the NFPA Pace exam and the NALA CLA exam?